 DLC was partially occupied by the Health Board until April 2022 with the ice rink arena being used as a COVID-19 vaccination centre.
-The ice rink is currently undergoing reinstatement works to return the facility to its original purpose.
-The ice rink is due to re-open in autumn 2022 meaning the leisure centre will be returned to full use.
+Following reinstatement works during 2022, Aura reopened the ice arena to the public in December 2022 meaning the leisure centre has now been returned to full use.